Powered by SchoolDash

 Meadow Road, Gravesend DA11 7LS

-Particular strengths include Finances, Attendance, Disadvantaged pupils and Destinations.
-Relative weaknesses include Representation, Environment, Attainment and Admissions.
+Particular strengths include Finances, Attendance, Destinations and Disadvantaged pupils.
+Relative weaknesses include Sixth form and Environment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.